 - Review the information in the Configuration Summary.
 If it is correct, click Finish.
 If changes are needed, click Back to make corrections.

-The High Availability Role should show this is a standby machine for tile cache and relational data stores.
+The High Availability Role shows this is a standby machine for relational data stores.

-When the setup completes successfully, you have an additional data store machine to which the primary (for relational and tile cache data stores) or other spatiotemporal data stores can replicate data.
+When the setup completes successfully, you have an additional data store machine to which the primary relational data store or other machines in the spatiotemporal big data store can replicate data, or you have an additional machine that can store caches for newly published hosted scene layers.

 If there were errors with the setup, click Next on the Configuration Summary dialog box to reopen the Data Store Configuration wizard so you can provide different information.
 See Troubleshoot ArcGIS Data Store for causes and resolutions to setup errors.